-This section of the website contains information for service providers in relation to the new Access and Inclusion Model.
+This section of the website contains information for pre-school providers in relation to the new Access and Inclusion Model.

 Access and Inclusion Model

 The Access and Inclusion Model (AIM) is a programme of supports designed to ensure that children with disabilities can access the Early Childhood Care and Education Programme in mainstream pre-school settings.
 Its goal is to empower service providers to deliver an inclusive pre-school experience, ensuring that every child can fully participate in the ECCE programme alongside their peers and can reap the benefits of quality early years care and education.